 Plain nuts can seem a little boring, especially if you snack on the same ones day after day.
 Luckily, Playful Cooking is here to shake things up with these exciting (and tasty) spiced nut mixes.

-Not only are these diced avocado radicchio cups with honey-chive vinaigrette refreshing, they're also simple—making them the perfect appetizer to whip up in a pinch.
-Or save this eye-catching recipe from The First Mess for entertaining.
+Not only are these diced avocado radicchio cups with honey-chive vinaigrette refreshing, they're also simple, which makes them the perfect appetizer to whip up in a pinch.
+Save this eye-catching recipe from The First Mess for a healthy snack and entertaining.

 Small but mighty, these no-bake energy balls from Food Faith Fitness are basically bite-size edible jetpacks that power you through feeling sluggish.
-Packed with cashews and apricots, they're super quick and simple to make.
+They're packed with cashews and apricots, and are super quick and simple to make.
 This recipe is ideal for anyone who is extremely busy and craves something indulgent and healthy.

 Though berries are revered as low-carb fruits while pineapples, bananas, and other delicious options are deemed less healthy, they're a much better snack than those with refined sugars and additives.
-If you don't have any blood sugar concerns, eating carb-heavy fruits in moderation is actually healthy.
+If you don't have any blood sugar concerns, eating carb-heavy fruits in moderation can have some good health benefits.
 These yummy pineapple spears with paprika, jalapeño, honey, and feta cheese from How Sweet Eats are full of manganese and vitamin C.

 This mushroom-ragout agrodolce wedge recipe from Salt and Wind is like a vegetarian-friendly version of minced lettuce cups.
 Whether you make these light bites as an appetizer or lunch, they're sure to be a quick favorite.

 Cilantro-Lime White Bean Dip